 Pacifica assumes that students review their own dissertations to the best of their ability before turning it into the Dissertation Office.
-It is nearly always the case, however, that no author can find every mistake in his or her own manuscript; even professional writers with years of publishing experience.
-For this reason, and because Pacifica is concerned with establishing and enforcing publication guidelines to produce a uniformly high quality of scholarly work, a permanent form of reproduction, and consistency in the arrangement and organization of the dissertation, a Pacifica Graduate Institute proofreader must review the completed dissertation.
+It is nearly always the case, however, that no author can find every mistake in their own manuscript, even professional writers with years of publishing experience.
+For this reason, and because Pacifica is concerned with establishing and enforcing publication guidelines to produce a uniformly high quality of scholarly work, a permanent form of reproduction, and consistency in the arrangement and organization of the dissertation.
+To assure this quality, the completed dissertation must be reviewed by a Pacifica Graduate Institute proofreader.
 The average editing fee of Pacifica's proofreader for a well-written manuscript (200-400 pages) done in good APA form ranges from \$400 to \$1200.
 Students' editing charges will depend on the length of the manuscript and the amount of time it takes the proofreader to note corrections.
 A poorly formatted manuscript will, naturally, take much more time to correct than a near-perfect manuscript.